nuxt/icon/README.md

 #### Server Bundle Mode: `auto`

-This is the default option, where the module will pick between `local` and `remote` based your deployment environment. `local` will be proffered unless you are deploying to a serverless or worker environment, like Vercel Edge or Cloudflare Workers.
+This is the default option, where the module will pick between `local` and `remote` based your deployment environment. `local` will be preffered unless you are deploying to a serverless or worker environment, like Vercel Edge or Cloudflare Workers.

 #### Externalize Icons JSON